fritzo/pomagma/README.md

     console.log(db.validate(["I"]));        // prints [{"is_bot": false, "is_top": false}]
     db.close();

-## Build an Atlas to power an analysis server
+## Get an Atlas to power an analysis server

 Pomagma reasons about large programs by approximately locating code fragments in an **atlas** of 10<sup>3</sup>-10<sup>5</sup> basic programs.